-How to spend time wisely and make sure your professional and personal lives support and strengthen one another
+How to spend time wisely in the professional and personal live

 Wouldn’t it be handy to have a time turner like the one Hermione used to make it to all her classes?
 At times it would seem to be the only solution to getting through that never-ending to-do list and creating a better work-life balance.